unblinking/www.unblinking.io/index.md

 The goals of this chatroom project are to remain simple and temporary.
 Enter a nickname and begin chatting instantly.
 No password required, no sign-up process, no database, and no centrally saved chat history (making the chat history ephemeral and forgettable).
 You can [try it right now](https://forgettable-chat.herokuapp.com/) (hosted by Heroku).

+### 🐈 Lila of the Day

+[Lila of the Day](https://github.com/unblinking/lilaoftheday_android) is an app for Android that reminds you to value creative play, the outcome of which is all reality.

+### 📱 fragmentBoss

+[fragmentBoss](https://github.com/unblinking/fragmentBoss) is an Android library module to increase Fragment versatility.